 Gonad colour was measured using a hand-held fibre-optic spectrophotometer (Lovibond® LC 100 spectrocolorimeter).
 For the spectrophotometer rated gonad colour, three replicate measurements of L* (intensity or lightness), a* (hue or redness) and b* (chroma or yellowness) were taken from each sampled gonad (Onomu et al., 2020).

 Gonad development was measured by the gametogenic state of the urchin.
-A single gonad per animal, of the five extracted for the GSI measurements, was fixed in Davidson's fixative to ascertain the gametogenic state of the urchin.
-After 48 hr of immersion in the fixative, the samples were transferred to 70% ethanol for storage before paraffin histology (Bucke, 1989).
+A single gonad per animal, of the five extracted for the GSI measurements, was fixed in Davidson's fixative for histological analysis to ascertain the gametogenic state of the urchin.
+After 48 hr of immersion in the fixative, the samples were transferred to 70% ethanol for storage prior to paraffin histology (Bucke, 1989).
 Gonad maturity was analysed according to the method described by Cyrus, Bolton, and Macey (2015).
 Gonads were categorized into one of 6 different maturity stages of echinoid gametogenesis, namely (a) recovery, (b) growing, (c) premature, (d) mature, (e) partly spawned, and (f) spent (Vaïtilingon, Rasolofonirina, & Jangoux, 2005).
 Gonads having little or no gametogenic activity were considered as high-quality, that is gonads in the growing or premature stages (Onomu et al., 2020).

 Statistical Analyses